-Our topic today is VPNs with ad blockers built into them.
+Today we are talking about VPNs with ad blockers built into them.
 There are many apps and browser extensions that can block ads, but we think that a good VPN with ad blocking is the most effective and efficient solution.
-However, finding the best VPN with ad blocking is a challenge because most options do not work well.
+However, finding the best VPN with ad blocker abilities is a challenge.

 Well, the battle for control of your screen keeps getting more intense.
 Have you ever tried to count the number of ads that appear on a web page that you visit?
 You might be surprised how many there are.

 Then of course there is all the invisible junk running in the background using up your device's resources and eating up bandwidth.
 We're talking about lovely stuff like trackers and malware.
 Everything connected to the internet is continually bombarded with crap trying to get access to your systems and your data.

 Here is an example that shows the scope of the problem, as well as how it is growing worse with time.
 Last year I used the Brave browser (a secure browser we like) to visit the MSNBC.com home page.
 When I did, the Brave Shields feature showed me that the MSNBC home page included “19 Trackers, ads, and more” that Brave was able to block.

 As I said at the time,

 This is a ridiculous number of things getting stuffed onto unprotected devices.
 And MSNBC is not unusual.

 I showed that other big name websites like CNN and YouTube were also loaded with trackers and other stuff you really don't want stuffed onto your devices.
 But that was last year.
 I decided to test MSNBC.com again today, February 24, 2023.
 The image below shows what Brave Shields found this time.